 WILMINGTON, Del. — A Delaware federal judge on March 19 dismissed a conspiracy and unjust enrichment lawsuit filed by the founder of a now-insolvent insurer against individuals involved in the insurer’s liquidation proceeding because the case was “legally frivolous” (Jeffrey Cohen v.
 Jeffrey Miceli, et al., No. 17-1352, D. Del., 2019 U.S. Dist.
 LEXIS 45536).

 WHITE PLAINS, N.Y. — The successor corporate parent to an insolvent insurer “holds title to, and all reversionary interests in, land and improvements” on two parcels of land, a New York federal judge held March 18, affirming a bankruptcy court’s ruling against the liquidator for Frontier Insurance Co.
 (FIC) (In re: Frontier Insurance Group Inc., et al.; Benjamin Lawsky v.
 Frontier Insurance Group LLC, No. 18-3211, S.D.
 N.Y., 2019 U.S. Dist.
 LEXIS 43981).

-NEW YORK — In 11 motions filed Feb.
-4, parties argue under a theory of impermissible group pleading that a New York federal court should dismiss a fraud and conspiracy lawsuit filed by liquidators for two hedge funds over allegations that the funds with a net asset value of nearly $1 billion turned out not only to be insolvent but also to have liabilities between $400 million and $800 million (Martin Trott, et al. v.
+NEW YORK — In a case filed by liquidators for two hedge funds over allegations that the funds’ net asset value was not only insolvent but had liabilities between $400 million and $800 million, a New York federal judge on March 15 decided motions to dismiss aiding and abetting breach of fiduciary duties, aiding and abetting fraud and unjust enrichment claims as to certain defendants (Martin Trott, et al. v.
 Platinum Management [NY] LLC, et al., No. 18-10936, S.D.
 N.Y.).